metiu07/dotfiles/README.md

 ## Script - install.sh

 This script is deprecated and should not be used anymore.
-It's included only because of nostalgy and for educational purposes.
+It's included only because of nostalgia and for educational purposes.

 ## FAQ
 ### How to setup default applications